13. Numba#

 13.1.
 Overview#

-Vectorization involves sending array processing operations in batch to efficient low-level code.
+In an earlier lecture we discussed vectorization, which can improve execution speed by sending array processing operations in batch to efficient low-level code.

-This lecture introduces the main ideas.
+This lecture introduces the core ideas.

 13.2.
 Compiling Functions#